Factbox: Global economic policy response to the coronavirus pandemic

-LONDON (Reuters) - Governments and central banks around the world have unleashed unprecedented amounts of fiscal and monetary stimulus and other support over the past month for national economies reeling from the coronavirus pandemic.
+LONDON (Reuters) - Governments and central banks around the world have unleashed unprecedented fiscal and monetary stimulus and other support over the past month for national economies reeling from the coronavirus pandemic.

+The G20 said on March 26 it would inject over $5 trillion into the global economy to limit job and income losses from the coronavirus and “do whatever it takes to overcome the pandemic”.

 Following is a summary of the main policy steps so far.

-MONETARY STIMULUS - The Federal Reserve cut interest rates by 150 basis points total in two emergency meetings on March 3 (50 basis points) and March 15 (100 bps), taking the federal funds rate to 0-0.25%, along with $700 billion in asset purchases, or quantitative easing (QE).
+MONETARY STIMULUS - The Federal Reserve cut interest rates by a total of 150 basis points in two emergency meetings on March 3 (50 basis points) and March 15 (100 bps), taking the federal funds rate to 0-0.25%, along with $700 billion in asset purchases, or quantitative easing (QE).

 It also cut the discount window rate by 150 basis points.
 The Fed followed on March 23 with unlimited and open-ended QE, planned purchases of corporate, municipal government bonds.

-MONETARY STIMULUS - The European Central Bank on March 12 added 120 billion euros to its existing asset-purchase program of 20 billion a month, more quantitative easing (QE).
+MONETARY STIMULUS - The European Central Bank on March 12 added 120 billion euros ($132.2 billion) to its existing asset-purchase programme of 20 billion a month.
 On March 19, the ECB added another 750 billion euros in QE, taking the total to about 1.1 trillion euros this year, and added Greece to the portfolio of bonds it would purchase.
 On March 26, it eliminated a cap on how many bonds it can buy from any single euro zone country.

 FISCAL/OTHER: Suspension of limits on EU government borrowing; considering allowing a precautionary credit line worth 2% of national GDP from the ESM bailout fund.